Skip to Main Content

 What is the preferred method of applying for financial aid?

-Please view our links section at the bottom of this page for accessing the Federal Student Aid, GaFutures, and our Financial Aid Deadlines sites.
+Please view our links section at the bottom of this page for accessing Federal Student Aid, GaFutures, and our Financial Aid Deadlines sites.

 Do I need to be admitted before I can apply for financial aid?